 Smith was founded in 1871 with just 14 women, and now has over 2,000 students, making it one of the largest women's colleges in the U.S. Smith offers over 50 academic programs and over 1000 courses.
 It's part of the Five College Consortium, which means it shares resources with four nearly colleges, Amherst College , Hampshire, UMass - Amherst and Mount Holyoke, which is also a Women's college.
 Smith's Early Decision 1 deadline is November 15th and the Early Decision 2 deadline is January 1st, 2022.

 Sweet Briar is an all-women's college in the foothills of the Blue Ridge Mountains in Virginia.
-It offers an all-women ABET accredited engineering programs, and its 2,850 acres campus has become a hand-on learning lab for students studying sustainable agriculture.
+It offers an all-women ABET accredited engineering program, and its 2,850 acres campus has become a hand-on learning lab for students studying sustainable agriculture.
 It's also has a nationally ranked equestrian program.
-Early Decision 1 applications are due November 1st, 2021 and Early Decision 2 applications are due January 3rd, 2022.

 Mount Holyoke, an all-women's college in Massachusetts, is one of the Seven Sister schools, a group of seven all-women schools that include Barnard, Smith, Bryn Mawr, and Wellesley.
-(It originally included Vassar and Radcliff too, but those colleges are no longer all-women).
-Mount Holyoke offers Early Decision 1, due November 15th, and Early Decision 2, due January 5th.
-The re
+(It originally included Vassar and Radcliff too, but those colleges are no longer all-women)

-Bryn Mawr is a women's-college near Philadelphia.
-It's partnerships with Haverford, Swarthmore, and University of Pennsylvania give it's students access to some of best colleges in the area and the ability to return home to a small, women-only liberal arts school.
-Bryn Mawr offers Early Decision 1, due November 15th, and Early Decision 2, due January 15th.
+Bryn Mawr is a women's-college near Philadelphia, PA.
+Its partnerships with Haverford, Swarthmore, and University of Pennsylvania give its students access to some of best colleges in the area and the ability to return home to a small, women-only liberal arts school.